xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 From the mathematical level, this means you are attempting to create a zero using a series of positive numbers, which can be regarded as an impossible mission.

 If we look back at the figure shown in the beginning, we will notice that the HSP limit of all the potential solvent combinations is eventually restricted by the HSP of neat solvent candidates.
-Therefore, by setting the target, we also need to keep in mind that the region connected by all the neat solvent candidate in the Hansen space must cover this target.
+Therefore, when setting the target, we also need to keep in mind that the region connected by all the neat solvent candidate in the Hansen space must cover this target.
 Otherwise the target would not be achievable.